petitRADTRANS.retrieval.data#

 This class stores the spectral data to be retrieved from a single instrument or observation.

 Each dataset is associated with an instance of petitRadTrans and an atmospheric model.
 The pRT instance can be overwritten, and associated with an existing pRT instance with the external_pRT_reference parameter.
-This setup allows for joint or independant retrievals on multiple datasets.
+This setup allows for joint or independent retrievals on multiple datasets. # TODO complete docstring Args:

 Identifier for this data set.